twk6809/ARISS_mod_script_gen/README.md

 durations, and time to ISS rise of the given event block.
 The file is easy to e-mail.

-The outline time calculations use the start of the conference time and the ISS rise time as anchors.
+The outline time calculations use the start of the conference and  ISS rise times as anchors.
 The calculations assume typical time durations for ARISS related activities, such as audio checks, and ARISS program.
 The school/group program start time and duration are calculated as a remainder of time left after accounting for the ARISS portions of the event.
 The baseline durations are specified in the form file and can be changed if needed.

 Setup